TheSilvered/nest/docs/c_api/c_api-dtoa.md

 **Description:**

-Converts a string to a double.
+Convert a string to a double.

 This function works like [`strtod`](https://man7.org/linux/man-pages/man3/strtod.3p.html) in the C